vmware/load-balancer-and-ingress-services-for-kubernetes/docs/crds/avinfrasetting.md

 ##### Custom Ports

-In order to overwrite the ports opened for VSes created by AKO, users can provide the port details under the `listeners` setting.
-The ports mentioned under this section overwrites the default open ports, 80 and 443 (SSL enabled).
-If same port is mentioned in applicable Hostrule then setting mentioned in aviinfrasetting will take precedence.
-This is applicable only for Shared or Dedicated virtual services.
+In order to customize the ports opened for L7 Shared or Dedicated virtual services created by AKO, users can provide the port details under the `listeners` setting.
+The ports mentioned under this section will be added to VS along with the default open ports, 80 and 443 along with the ports mentioned in [hostrule](../crds/hostrule.md#custom-ports).
+The settings mentioned in aviinfrasetting will always take precedence over default and hostrule properties.

         tcpSettings:
           listeners: